The Great Depression transformed America in many ways.

 For many Americans, the New Deal is remembered most for one piece of legislation – Social Security.
 Passed through the Social Security Act of 1935, the relationship between the individual and the federal government changed.
 For the first time, citizens received benefits directly from the federal government.

 But 1937 brought more distress.
 By this time, Congress had raised the top tax rate to 79%.
-Known as a “depression within a depression,” again a spike in wages brought about by some provisions of the Wagner Act created a similar situation to what happened earlier in the decade.
+Known as a “depression within a depression,” again, a spike in wages brought about by some provisions of the Wagner Act created a similar situation to what happened earlier in the decade.
 Employers could not keep up with wages so they laid off employees.
 Unemployment rose to 19% and manufacturing fell by 37%.
 Small businesses failed, in part, because they could not meet the new federal mandates.
 This would last into 1938.

 Franklin Roosevelt died on April 12, 1945, a little over a month into his fourth term.
 No other American president served more than two terms.
 The effectiveness of the New Deal has always been subject to debate.
 It largely depends on who is writing the history.